“The disciples recognized the Lord Jesus in the breaking of the bread, alleluia.” Luke 24:35

 As our meetings concluded for the day, I was escorted to a waiting taxi, and thanks to my hosts, they suggested that instead of going back to my hotel, I might consider going to see the newly renovated Saint Michael’s Cathedral in downtown.

-Fifteen minutes later, I was at the Bond Street location, of the historic church that had undergone millions of dollars of repair and for decades sits directly across from the Saint Michael’s Choir School for Boys, one of the very few grade school to high school scholarship schools for music education and boys choir.
+Fifteen minutes later, I was at the Bond Street location.
+The historic church had undergone millions of dollars of repair.
+It is directly across from the Saint Michael’s Choir School for Boys, one of the few scholarship programs of music education for boys.

-Much to my amazed pleasure the scene also included the sight and sounds of a two hundred voice boys/men’s choir, soloists, and symphony orchestra in final rehearsal for Handel’s Messiah — which they were to perform on Saturday (last evening).
+Much to my fantastic pleasure, the scene also included the sight and sounds of a two hundred voice boys/men’s choir, soloists, and symphony orchestra in final rehearsal for Handel’s Messiah — which they were to perform on Saturday (last evening).

 So “taste and see the goodness of the Lord,” this Easter!